 Well, the answer is a long one.
 The multitude of elevations and climate in Mariposa County bring with them multitudes of wildflowers.
 But here are a few of the most common ones you may see.

 One of the most common sights, and California’s most famous, is the state flower, the California Poppy.
 These brilliant specimens bloom all over the county and can be seen first in low elevation areas like Hornitos, Cathey’s Valley and Mariposa.
-The unmistakable little orange cups bloom atop thin green stems and pop across the hills and canyons of the county so abundantly that you may have to ask, “Is that a green hill with orange flowers, or an orange hill with green flowers.”
+The unmistakable little orange cups of the California Poppy bloom atop thin green stems and pop across the hills and canyons of the county so abundantly that you may have to ask, “Is that a green hill with orange flowers, or an orange hill with green flowers.”
 They’re everywhere.
-There is perhaps no better place to spot these flowers than in the Merced River Canyon along Highway 140 where the glorious orange flower coats the canyon’s walls making a beautiful drive even more breathtaking.
+There is perhaps no better place to spot a field of California Poppy than in the Merced River Canyon along Highway 140 where the glorious orange flower coats the canyon’s walls making a beautiful drive even more breathtaking.
 Note: you should never pick wildflowers, but picking a California Poppy is illegal.
 Leave the state’s flower in the field so that more people can enjoy it later.

 Another common sight is Lupine.
 Most commonly seen in purple, white and blue variations of Lupine can be spotted as well and again in a multitude of elevations.
 This is among the most common flower found in Yosemite National Park.
 Lupine grow vertical and bloom a dozen or so petals up and down the stem of the flower.
-If you’ve walked through Yosemite’s Cook’s Meadow during the spring, you’ve probably spotted some lupine.
+If you’ve walked through Yosemite’s Cook’s Meadow or Wawona Meadow during the spring, you’ve probably spotted some lupine, as well as a few others like cow’s parsnip or shooting stars.

 One of the rarer flowers in Yosemite, this one can be easy to find if you just know where to look.
 Snow plant is easy to spot as its bright red petals grow up out of areas just as the high country’s snow is melting.
 Like a speck of red on a white canvas, the flower rises up between six inches and a foot off of the forest floor.
 Fun fact, snow plant does not survive using photosynthesis like most flowers.
-This adaptive little plant thrives off of fungus growing in the wet soil fresh off of melted snow.
+This adaptive little plant thrives off of fungus growing in the wet soil fresh off of melted snow, so it doesn’t require any full sun.
 Keep an eye out for these along Glacier Point road in June.
 As an extra bonus, see if you can spot a hummingbird fluttering around the plant’s bell-shaped flowers.

 Like most things in Yosemite Mariposa County, wildflowers are best experienced on foot, however there are some relaxed drives that will let you soak in wildflowers from the car windows.
 In the early spring taking Hornitos Road from Cathey’s Valley to Hornitos provides great views of wildflowers dotted through green pastures in the Gold Country.
 The aforementioned drive along Highway 140 in the Merced River Canyon between the towns of Briceburg and El Portal is another great stretch of highway.
 But beyond that, we really recommend stopping the car and smelling the roses – or poppies for that matter.